ayoolaolafenwa/ChatLM/README.md

 It is a chat Large Language Model finetuned with pretrained [Falcon-1B model](https://huggingface.co/tiiuae/falcon-rw-1b) and trained on [chat-bot-instructions prompts dataset](https://huggingface.co/datasets/ayoolaolafenwa/sft-data).
-ChatLM was trained on a dataset containing normal day to day human conversations, due to limited data used in training it does not generalize well for tasks like coding and current affairs.
+ChatLM was trained on a dataset containing normal day to day human conversations, due to limited data used in training it does not generalize well for tasks like coding, current affairs and hallucinations may occur.

 # Have a live chat with ChatLM on Huggingface space https://huggingface.co/spaces/ayoolaolafenwa/ChatLM